 This is not to say that power, submission and sexuality never go hand in hand – for many, these combinations are perfectly natural pleasures.
 Nor is it to say that sex is the only way that dominant masculinity is constructed.
 It is certainly not to suggest that there isn’t a real link between male sexuality and violence.
 Especially women and men who have experienced rape and sexual violence know this fact all too well.

-Rather, it is to say that to continue to link male genitalia with patriarchal power is psychosexually destructive, and to change that we need to resist the idea that the male sex does not embody sensuality, beauty and love, whether in hard or soft form.
-Furthermore, as African masculinity is especially constructed as hypersexualized, lewd and extraordinarily potent we must realize that these often-colonial racist assumptions and myths cause a real communication breakdown in our communities.
+Rather, it is to say that to continue to link male genitalia with patriarchal power is psychosexually destructive, and to change that we need to resist the idea that the male sex does not embody sensuality, beauty and love, whether erect or soft.
+Furthermore, as African masculinity is especially constructed as hypersexualized, lewd and extraordinarily potent we must realise that these often-colonial racist assumptions and myths cause a real communication breakdown in our communities.

-To not link masculine power to big dicks and virility is to revolutionize sexual relations in society.
+To not link masculine power to size and virility is to revolutionise sexual relations in society.
 To not revolve manhood around sex is to open the rigid boxes that define our gendered identities.
-To find a relaxed penis erotic can be a sexual awakening for heterosexual women.
-To not internalize patriarchal ideas of male sexual aggression to the point where a penis is no longer a neutral, albeit sexual human organ but a symbol of domination is a humanist feminist act.
+To find a flaccid penis erotic can be a sexual awakening for heterosexual women.
+To not internalise patriarchal ideas of male sexual aggression to the point where a penis is no longer a neutral, albeit sexual human organ but a symbol of domination is a humanist feminist act.